-2 Beam peak is used as a metric Same as range 1 - Same as range 1 1 At least conductive test is peeded Occupied BW 2 - TRP is used as a metric - Same as range 1 2 - Necessity of EIRP SEM 1 At least conductive test is needed.
+2 Beam peak is used as a metricSame as range 1 - Same as range 1 1 - At least conductive test is needed. - Occupied BW value Occupied BW 2 - TRP is used as a metric - Same as range 1 - Necessity of EIRP SEM 1 At least conductive test is needed.
 Assume different numerologies and RB allocations NR UE shall meet the same SEM limit as that of LTE up to 20 MHz CBW.
-How to treat larger bandwidth than 20 MHz - SEM value of NR is FFS.
-2 - Same as range 1 Same as range 1 Whether there is any justification not to follow the ITU response 1 At least conductive test is needed.
-NR ACLR requirements for UTRA and E-UTRA are to be specified - ACLR value for UTRA, E-UTRA and NR AULR 2 TRP is used as a metric NR ACLR requirements for UTRA and E-UTRA are not to be specified - Same as range 1 1 At least conductive test is needed.
+How to treat larger bandwidth than 20 MHz of NR is FFS. - SEM value 2 - TRP is used as a metric - Same as range 1 Same as range 1Whether there is any justification to follow the ITU response ACLR 1 At least conductive test is needed.
+NR ACLR requirements for UTRA and E-UTRA are to be specified - ACLR value for UTRA, E-UTRA of NR AULK 2 TRP is used as a metric NR ACLR requirements for UTRA and E-UTRA are not to be specified - Same as range 1 1 At least conductive test is needed.
 NR UE shall meet the same spurious limit as that of LTE.
 How to treat FOOB of larger bandwidth than 20 MHz of NR is FFS.
-General spurious value Actual required level in mmWave should also be investigated from system point of view (sub-6GHz -> mmWave) General spurious 2 TRP is used as a metric For above 13 GHz transmission, upper frequency limits should be specified as 2nd harmonics of the upper edge of the UL operating band including the full harmonic spectrum.
-Same as range 1 Whether there is any justification not to follow the ITU response Feasibility of post PA filtering taking harmonics and other spurious levels into account Actual required level in mmWave should also be investigated from system point of view (mmWave -> mmWave) OOB boundary Additional 1 At least conductive test is needed.
-The same limits are reused in legacy victim bands in sub-6GHz - How to treat NS applicable bands spurious 2 - TRP is used as a metric Same as range 1 Additional limit on top of the ITU response 1 At least conductive test is needed.
-The same limits are reused in legacy victim bands in sub-6GHz Actual required level in mmWave should also be investigated from system point of view (sub-6GHz -> mmWave) UE-to-UE coexistence 2 TRP is used as a metric -50dBm/MHz (mmWave -> sub-6GHz) Actual required level in mmWave should also be investigated from system point of view (mmWave -> Additional spurious UE-to-UE coexistence 2 The same limits are reused in legacy victim bands in sub-6GHz TRP is used as a metric At least conductive test is needed.
-The same limits are reused in legacy victim bands in sub-6GHz TRP is used as a metric - 50dBm/MHz (mmWave -> sub-6GHz) Same as range 1 Additional limit on top of tresponse Actual required level in m should also be investigate system point of view (sub mmWave) Actual required level in m should also be investigate system point of view. (mmWave) 1 - At least conductive test is needed. - Tx intermodulation value Tx intermodulation 2 - TRP is used as a metric with the blocker from the same direction of transmitted signal. - Same as range 1 considering probability of being same direction when deciding blocker level [New] Beam 1 correspondenc e 2 - UE capability is introduced (RAN1 agreement) How to define Beam correspondence requirement
+General spurious value Actual required level in mmWave should also be investigated from system point of view (sub-6GHz mmWave) General spurious 2 TRP is used as a metric For above 13 GHz transmission, upper frequency limits should be specified as 2nd harmonics of the upper edge of the UL operating band including the full harmonic spectrum.
+Same as range 1 Whether there is any justification to follow the ITU response Feasibility of post PA filtering tak harmonics and other spurious levinto account Actual required level in mmWave should also be investigated from system point of view (mmWave - mmWave) OOB boundary Additional 1 At least conductive test is needed.The same limits are reused in legacy victim bands in sub-6GHz - How to treat NS applicable band spurious 2 - TRP is used as a metric Same as range 1 Additional limit on top of the ITU response UE-to-UE 1 At least conductive test is needed.
+The same limits are reused in legacy victim bands in sub-6GHz Actual required level in mmWave should also be investigated from system point of view (sub-6GHz mmWave) coexistence 2 - TRP is used as a metric 50dBm/MHz (mmWave -> sub-6GHz) Actual required level in mmWave should also be investigated from system point of view. (mmWave mmWave) 1 - At least conductive test is needed. - Tx intermodulation value Tx intermodulation 2 TRP is used as a metric with the blocker from the same direction of transmitted signal.
+Same as range 1 considering probability of being same direction when deciding blocker level [New] Beam 1 correspondenc e 2 UE capability is introduced (RAN1 agreement) - How to define Beam corresponde requirement